JamieRobertson/learn-you-kanji/readme.md

 Learn some commonly used kanji characters and have fun with this simple flashcard game for ios.

 ### Run in development
+Use `LearnYouKanji.xcworkspace` not `LearnYouKanji.xcodeproj`.

 Run React Native as well as building/running iOS app from Xcode.
 ```bash
 # Ensure that Node server is running and available on the same network
 # cd into root directory (where index.ios.js is), then run